The Latest: Slain Sacramento policewoman was ambushed

 Hahn said the attacker placed four weapons in different rooms of his house and shot them at officers who knocked on his door.
 The shooting continued for hours.

-Hahn says officers couldn’t immediately rescue O’Sullivan because the high-powered bullets could have punctured their protective vests, wounding or killing them.
+Hahn said officers couldn’t immediately rescue O’Sullivan because the high-powered bullets could have punctured their protective vests, wounding or killing them.

 9:19 p.m.